JoelBrd/Socket/docs/intro.md

 ![image](/widget_interface.png)

 **Socket** is a macro manager; we can pre-define code, and run it via the Run buttons on the Widget.
-There is functionality to run these *"macros"* via a keybind, we can define fields values for our macros to use and more.
+There is functionality to run these macros via a keybind, we can define fields values for our macros to use and more.

-There are other tools out there that provide this *"macro manager"* functionality, so why use **Socket**?
+There are other tools out there that provide this *macro manager* functionality, so why use **Socket**?

 ## Why Socket?
 :::info
 The desire to create Socket came from wanting a plugin that could have the functionality of multiple plugins.
 You could just add multiple buttons to the plugin toolbar, but this doesn't scale well.
-Introducing Socket!
+Socket aims to solve this issue, and to be a diverse tool for power users.

-We call individual macros "Plugs", as a Plug will Plug-in to a Socket IRL
+The name Socket came from the idea of real-world sockets, where you put a plug into a socket.
+Hence, we actually call macros "Plugs".
+I think of Socket as one of those extension cables that you can plug into the wall, and has multiple sockets with room for many plugs to be plugged in!
 :::

 ### Organisation